 The ability to look at entire genomes across the globe is just amazing.
 It provides new insight into human biology.
 Coupled with our deeper understanding of the human genome, doctors will be able to utilize this research to provide better targeted treatments for a variety of illnesses.

-3D printing is quickly becoming the future of rapid development.
-LSU College of Art & Design in partnership with Mary Bird Perkins Cancer Center is at the forefront of utilizing this technology to improve cancer screenings for patients.
+LSU College of Art & Design in partnership with the LSU Medical Physics program and Mary Bird Perkins Cancer Center is at the forefront of utilizing 3D printing technology to improve cancer screenings and treatment for patients.

 People are living longer than ever before due to advances in healthcare and disease control.
 Despite advances in medical technology, older adults are still prone to a number of age-related complications often not completely alleviated by care from even the best primary care providers and general practitioners.
 Thankfully, LSU’s Life Course and Aging Center faculty offer a full range of compassionate, specialized primary care for older adults with and without neurological problems.